RioAraki/CelShader/readme.md

 ![cel_shading](cel_shading.png)
 ![output_gif](output_gif.gif)

-I also include the whole unity project inside for people to reproduce my work, and all codes I wrote explicitly for the project.
+I also include the whole unity project inside for people to reproduce my work, and all codes I wrote explicitly for the project, which are `CelShader.shader` and `lightChange.cs`.